-Senior Client Partner, Managing Director, Global Technology Markets, APAC
+Senior Partner, Managing Director, Global Technology Industries, Asia Pacific & Japan

 Founding CEOs spend a lot of time creating a business plan, talking to customers, and conceiving a strategy.
 They don’t usually think about who will replace them.

 But according to new research from Korn Ferry, the directors of founder-led firms don’t put much consideration into who succeeds the founder, either, or what the company should become after the founder steps away from day-to-day leadership.
 A flawed transition from the founder to the next leader can cause serious problems, such as losing customers, depressing the firm’s market value, and hurting employee morale.
 “The speed and intensity of today’s market pressures can make the results of a bad transition worse,” says Tony Rossano, a Korn Ferry senior client partner and leader of the firm’s technology practice across the Asia-Pacific region.

 In a new report, Rossano, along with co-authors Wendy Montague, Jonathon Morse, and Lindsay Every, highlight the issues board directors need to consider in companies still lead by their founders.
 In “When a founder steps down,” the authors write that a company’s transition to its second CEO works when boards, key shareholders, and business founders understand and agree on the drivers for leadership change while honoring the journey of the founder.
 The authors spoke with 25 players—including founders, chairpersons, directors, and investors—involved in founder-led businesses based in Australia and New Zealand.